davide-ceretti/strategypy/README.md

 * ```./play.sh```

 To run a game with simple console-based front-end:
-* ```./play-console.sh```
+* ```./play-simple.sh```

-To run a game with a PyGame front-end (Requires https://github.com/davide-ceretti/strategypy-pygame-client to be installed and it has python/system dependencies):
+To run a game with a PyGame front-end (Requires https://github.com/davide-ceretti/strategypy-pygame-client and its dependencies):
 * ```./play-pygame.sh```

-To run a game with a Javascript front-end on Firefox (Requires https://github.com/benqus/strategypy-ui and Firefox to be installed):
+To run a game with a Javascript front-end on Firefox (Requires https://github.com/benqus/strategypy-ui, its dependencies and Firefox to be installed):
 * ```./play-firefox.sh```

+To run a game with a console front-end (Requires https://github.com/mrfuxi/strategypy-consoleui):
+* ```./play-console.sh```

 General usage:
 * ```python strategypy/main.py <name_of_bot_one> <<name_of_bot_two> ...```